 Basic account status parameters in the trading platform

-Beginning traders, when opening their first transactions on the exchange, ask a lot of questions, although many of them can be answered directly in the trading platform.
+Beginning traders, when opening their first trades on the exchange, ask a lot of questions, although answers to many of them can be found directly on the trading platform.

-The metatrader trading platform is distinguished not only by its functionality, but also by its information content; this allows you to get a lot of information simply by looking at the indicators of an open order.
+The MetaTrader trading platform is distinguished not only by its functionality but also by its information content, allowing you to obtain a wealth of information simply by looking at the open order indicators.

-The main thing is to know what all these numbers mean that appear after you clicked buy or sell and a new order appeared on the “Trading” tab.
+The main thing is to know what all these numbers mean that appear after you click buy or sell and a new order appears on the “Trading” tab.

-At its core, this tab contains the most complete information on the funds in your account; open positions in the trading platform you just need to know how to use it.
+Essentially, this tab contains the most complete information on the funds in your account and open positions in the trading platform; you just need to know how to use it.

 The account status dashboard contains six parameters – balance, equity, margin, free margin, level, and profit: